iMi-digital/shopware6-category-duplicator/README.md

 ## Version Support

 * For Shopware 6.4 use the latest 2.x Version
-* For Shopware 6.6 use the latest 4.x Version
+* For Shopware 6.6 use the latest 3.x Version

-We currently do not plan support for Shopware 6.5 - we spare out the 3.x versions, in case anyone wants to add support.

 ## How To Use